awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-cloudwatchalarmdefinition.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EvaluationPeriods`  <a name="cfn-elasticmapreduce-cluster-cloudwatchalarmdefinition-evaluationperiods"></a>
-The number of periods, expressed in seconds using `Period`, during which the alarm condition must exist before the alarm triggers automatic scaling activity\.
+The number of periods, in five\-minute increments, during which the alarm condition must exist before the alarm triggers automatic scaling activity\.
 The default value is `1`\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)